 To apply, all applicants must submit (in English) to the relevant Project Scientist at least three months before their desired start date, a covering letter explaining why you wish to join a Coral Cay Scholarship Award scheme and a Scholarship Application Form.

 Coral Cay have also compiled a Project Summary which will give scholars an idea on what to expect from their time with Coral Cay, it includes information on; expedition life, insurance requirements, and Coral Cay's dive standards.
-Successful applicants must take a copy of this document with them to the project site.

 All scholars are required to complete and return the Coral Cay Medical Form to the relevant Project Scientist at least six weeks prior to the start date.